-Frank (lead guitar, vocals) George (keyboards, synthesizer, vocals) Tom (bass) Ruth (percussion) simmons (rhythm guitar, vocals) Don (synthesizer) Bruce (trombone) fowler (trumpet) Napoleon murphy (tenor saxophone, flute, lead vocals) Ralph (drums) Chester (drums) (background vocals) (background vocals) Robert (background vocals)
+Frank (lead guitar, vocals) George (keyboards, synthesizer, vocals) Tom (bass) underwood (percussion) Jeff (rhythm guitar, vocals) Don (synthesizer) fowler (trombone) Walt (trumpet) Napoleon brock (tenor saxophone, flute, lead vocals) Ralph (drums) Chester (drums) (background vocals) (background vocals) Robert (background vocals)

-Some of you may that the tango, which is not a popular dance anymore, was at one reputed to be a dance of unbridled passion. back in the old days it wasn't so easy to get you Ks off, it was hard to make contact with a member of the opposite camp and you had to to like dancing close together and going hey...
+Some of you may know the tango, is not a very popular dance anymore, was at one time to be a dance of unbridled passion. back in the old days when it so easy to get you Ks off, when it was hard to make contact a member of the camp and you had to resort to things like dancing close together and hey...

-Those the days. well those days are probably forever, I don't know, unless nixon is going to bring them a little bit later. but we have this very special evolved permutated O. it's actually a tango. by the time... yes, so perverted! is the be-bop tango, a entertainment event that includes choreography a bit later, so watch out fol
+Those the days. those days are probably gone forever, I don't know, unless nixon is to bring them back a little bit later. but we have very special highly evolved permutated O. it's a perverted tango. by the time... yes, so perverted! is the be-bop tango, a special entertainment event that choreography a little bit later, so out fol

-The cowbell as a symbol of unbridled passion, and gentlemen.
+The as a symbol of unbridled passion, ladies and gentlemen.

-Now, as you have noticed, bruce fowler has just some sort of trombone solo, based on the-ah, idea of an tango-event. bruce has prepared for you a demonstration of a That he hopes will sweep the ocean right the mud shark did. bruce is now up the important of the body, in preparation... in preparation for the real live be-bop tango E demonstrate. will assist him. napoleon just put your down, relax, put your head back, here comes the drill. okay, heh heh heh, you know what I'm about? okay.
+Now, as you might noticed, bruce has just completed some sort of trombone solo, based on the-ah, of an evolved tango-event. bruce has prepared for you a demonstration of a he hopes will sweep the ocean right after the mud shark did. bruce is now warming up the of the body, in preparation... in preparation for the real live be-bop tango E demonstrate. napoleon will him. napoleon put your horn down, just relax, put your head back, comes the drill. okay, heh heh heh, you know I'm talkin' about? okay.

-This is sort of like in it's own peculiar way. jazz is not dead, it smells funny! okay, go! man, jazz man, you know what I mean? this is be-bop, though you think it doe Sound that. be-bop! now, as you might noticed, of you with a musical education can tell that the notes that george just sang he went: "this is be-bop, even though you th T doesn't sound that", is actually a sort of a twisted of the theme of the tango itself which will get even more depraved as the goes on. george will now attempt to At melody, play it and sing it at the same while... tu-dup. hey, the way! we sort of dance to it. okay, try it george. tu-dup, tu-dee... oh yeah! as I was saying. now, we' E to do at this is get some volunteers from the audience to...
-I you will, oh God you will... we some... heh heh heh... now, as a of fact you did, didn't you... no, we E some people never tried it bef Ore, who've never thought of trying it before. a boy, a girl, who like each other, who like to come up here and attempt to to what george sings. do we anybody wh one.
+is sort of like jazz in it's own peculiar way. jazz is not dead, it smells funny! okay, go! yeah man, jazz man, you what I mean? is be-bop, even though you think it doe Sound that. be-bop! now, as you have noticed, some of you with a musical education can that the notes that george sang when he went: "this is be-bop, even though you th T doesn't sound that", is a sort of a twisted form of the theme of the tango itself which will get more depraved as the number goes on. george will now to dismemb At melody, it and sing it at the same time while... tu-dup. hey, the way! while we sort of to it. okay, try it george. tu-dup, tu-dee... oh yeah! as I was saying. now, we' E to do at this point is get some volunteers the audience to...
+I you will, oh God you will... we some... heh heh heh... now, as a matter of fact you did, you... no, we E people who've never tried it bef Ore, never even thought of trying it before. a boy, a girl, preferably who each other, who would to come up here and attempt to dance to george sings. do we have wh one.

 Okay, what's your